moien007/dumpsc/README.md

 Extract Images From '_tex.sc' Files

+**IMPORTANT: THIS TOOL IS NOT WORKING ANYMORE FOR NEW COC VERSION, SADLY I DON'T REMIND THE SUPPORTED VERSION OF COC BY THIS TOOL :(**

+**IMPORTANT2: MY BAD ENGLISH SKILLS MAY CAUSE EYE CANCER :D**

 ## How to use
  * After compile, put .exe to empty folder and run
  * Program generates two folder named as 'input' and 'output'